John85-BR/udiddit-a-social-news-aggregator-student-starter-template/readme.md

 The tasks describe in the archive named "Udiddit, a social news aggregator.pdf" has been complete in SQL postgree and load on the file "Udiddit.sql".

+The data is also attached at the bottom of this page in https://video.udacity-data.com/topher/2020/February/5e548a9f_bad-db/bad-db.sql.